Man testifies against R. Kelly in sex-trafficking trial | CBC News

 "That's not it.
 That's not it," he said Kelly responded, before asking him if he ever fantasized about having sex with men.
 He described how Kelly then "crawled down on his knees and proceeded to give me oral sex," even though, "I wasn't into it."

-Afterward, "he told me to keep between him and me," he said.
+Afterward, "he told me to keep between him and me," the witness said.

 In a later episode, Kelly "snapped his fingers three times" to summon a naked girl from where she was hiding under a boxing ring to give Kelly and the witness oral sex, the man told the jury.

-He kept seeing Kelly after that because "I really wanted to make it in the music industry," he said.
+The witness said he kept seeing Kelly after that because "I really wanted to make it in the music industry."

+The witness was testifying as part of a co-operation agreement, stemming from his guilty plea in a separate case.
+In that case he was charged for taking part in a botched scheme to bribe a woman to not testify against Kelly.
+No charges were brought against Kelly related to the scheme.

 Earlier Monday, a woman testified that Kelly sexually assaulted her at age 17 following a performance in Miami in 1994.
-The witness, also testifying without using her real name, claimed that Kelly's cronies took her and a friend to his dressing room after the show before he pulled down her shorts and forced her to have unprotected sex, she said.
+The witness, also testifying without using her real name, claimed that Kelly's cronies took her and a friend to his dressing room after the show before he pulled down her shorts and forced her to have unprotected sex.

 "I was in complete shock," she said.
 "I didn't know what to say at all.
 I basically went blank."